 As is the case for personal accounts, Taiwan isn’t going to work for every business.
 There are better banks elsewhere.
 But if you’re struggling to open a business account in Asia and desperately need a transactional bank account in Asia — Taiwan could be an option.

-For example, those with foreign companies and who are willing to register a branch or representative office in Taiwan might find Taiwanese business banking appealing.
+For example, owners of foreign companies who are willing to register a branch locally might find Taiwan banking appealing.
 Likewise, those with foreign or offshore companies, who have a connection to Taiwan, and who need transactional banking, may also consider opening a business bank account in Taiwan through an Offshore Banking Unit (OBU).
 This allows the business to freely transact in foreign currencies and removes many restrictions.

 Obviously, your overall risk profile, business type, transaction activity, and where you can currently open accounts elsewhere (outside of Taiwan) will ultimately determine whether opening a business bank account in Taiwan makes sense at all.

-For instance, if you have a Hong Kong company that can easily open a bank account in Singapore, you probably don’t need to bank in Taiwan.
+For instance, if you have a Hong Kong company that can easily open a bank account in Hong Kong or Singapore, you probably don’t need to bank in Taiwan.
 But if you do business in Asia and are struggling to open accounts elsewhere, Taiwan could be a nice backup option.

 If you’re not sure, check out GlobalBanks Insider.
 We’ll help you sort out the best banking options for you and your business.